Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 #### Edits - docker-compose.production.yml file

-* **Release testers** - (You'll need to copy this commented out Varnish section below into your `docker-compose.local.yml` or `docker-compose.demo.yml` at the bottom below the Blazegraph section and above the `# Defined networks` section.
-You'll then need to uncomment everything between `varnish:` and `labels`.
-Do not uncomment the `logging` section on your test demo or local as most likely they don't use TICK.)

 * Within your `docker-compose.production.yml` & `docker-compose.local.yml` files, you'll need to uncomment the following section:

 **Example: docker-compose.local.yml**